How to Run Your Business: A Guide to Strategic, Effective Management

 Even if you’ve hired excellent people, you have to know how to manage them.
 Effective management is one of the most important skills for a small business owner.
 It’s a skill to be honed throughout a lifetime, but if you’re new at this, there are tons of resources out there to help you—from online classes (check places like Coursera for free online courses) to books (there are countless titles to choose from) and articles like this one from the Harvard Business Review.

 Use technology to streamline

 When you’re running your business, you should always be looking for areas where you could be more efficient.
 And if you’re doing everything manually, there’s a good chance there are a lot of things that fall into that category.

 Top technology can save you time and money across your business.

 To figure out which area to prioritise first, think about the day-to-day tasks that eat up the most time.
 Is it ordering inventory?
 Managing your employees’ schedules?
-Managing remote employees?
+Setting appointments?
+Running payroll?
 If you find yourself spending more time than you’d like on any of these things, it’s time to search for some technology to help.